 Option 2: Respond to those who recommend you

-There’s only a limited amount you can do with your business profile on Nextdoor, but responding to recommendations is something where you can actively engage.
+You can only do a limited amount with your business profile on Nextdoor, but responding to recommendations is something where you can actively engage.

 So, when someone takes the time to recommend you, this is a great official chance to respond and highlight your brand personality.

-I’d really go over the top here — thank them, let them know how much their recommendation means, and let them know a box of donuts is on its way (because public shows of affection are much more valuable as a business!).
+I’d go over the top here — thank them, tell them how much their recommendation means, and let them know a box of donuts is coming (because public shows of affection are much more valuable as a business!).

 Option 3: Run a local event

-Using your personal account you can add your events to the neighborhood calendar.
-Do be mindful of the type of events you can add to the calendar though.
+Using your account, you can add your events to the neighborhood calendar.
+Do be mindful of the type of events you can add to the calendar, though.

-If you’re hosting a painting workshop or a free cooking masterclass, these are great examples of events that will benefit the community.
+If you’re hosting a painting workshop or a free cooking masterclass, these events will benefit the community.

-However more business-related events like a corporate networking party, while these can be added, you’ll want to make sure you uncheck the box that’s marked “announce to neighbors” — this is to ensure your announcement is in line with Nextdoor’s event policies.
+However, while more business-related events like a corporate networking party can be added, you’ll want to make sure you uncheck the box marked “announce to neighbors” to ensure your announcement is in line with Nextdoor’s event policies.

-It will still be added to the neighborhood calendar, but it won’t spam the newsfeed.
+It will still be added to the neighborhood calendar but won’t spam the newsfeed.

 Option 4: Expand your reach with employee posts

 This works especially well for small businesses.
-The idea is that if your business has a special offer available or perhaps a particular event, then you could (kindly!) ask your employees if they can share it with their network.
+If your business has a special offer available or perhaps a particular event, you could (kindly!) ask your employees if they can share it with their network.

-This works great if your staff are in a variety of different neighborhoods as you can expand your reach.
-But tread with caution here: you don’t want to violate Nextdoor’s policy guidelines.
-So make sure that your offer is not only highly relevant but also valuable too.
+This works great for your staff in various neighborhoods, as you can expand your reach.
+But tread cautiously here: you don’t want to violate Nextdoor’s policy guidelines.
+So make sure that your offer is highly relevant and valuable.

 Option 5: Add your business affiliation to your personal profile